Nessimzemzem28/Deepseek-Architecture-Part2-Parallel-Microservices/README.md

 - **Upgrade Manager**  → Orchestrates rolling upgrades of microservices.
 - **Version Router**  → Routes requests to specific service versions (e.g., v1 vs v2) for canary releases or A/B testing.
-- **Blue-Green Deployment**  → Runs two identical environments in parallel (Blue = current, Green = new).
-Traffic can be switched gradually, minimizing downtime.

  ==> This ensures seamless migration from older services to new ones without service interruptions, supporting zero-downtime deployment.

 ---